5 Strategies for Next Level Retail Marketing Automation in 2022

 In many cases, using both together might be most effective.
 In fact, on average, customers who receive both email and SMS have a 30% higher CLV (customer lifetime value) than those who receive email marketing alone.

 Again, this level of personalization is difficult to coordinate if you have disparate providers handling every channel, which is why it’s often worthwhile to find a sole provider to maintain all channels you’re planning on using.
 In addition, this process can be further automated through predictive technology.
 Machine learning can assess vast swathes of data that indicate such factors as likelihood to purchase, churn, etc. and optimize your messaging accordingly to gain efficiency throughout all channels.
+For those looking to further optimize their online presence, Magento Web Design by Digital Silk can offer a tailored solution to enhance customer engagement and conversions.

 Strategy #4 - Capitalize on the Flywheel Effect